rcgray/free-genai-bootcamp-2025/visual-novel/docs/Game-LLM-Prompts.md

 }

 IMPORTANT GUIDELINES:
+- **The first dialog in the conversation should always be narration** (indicated by an empty character field) that sets up the scene context
+- **Player responses should be narratively neutral** and all lead to the same next dialog; there is no branching narrative based on player choices
 - Use natural, conversational Japanese appropriate for the context
-- For beginner level, use simple grammar and vocabulary with full furigana
+- For beginner level, use simple grammar and vocabulary with full furigana and romaji pronunciation
 - For intermediate level, use moderate complexity with some kanji
 - For advanced level, use natural Japanese with appropriate keigo (politeness levels)
-- Ensure player response options are narratively neutral and all lead appropriately to the next dialog
 - Ensure player response options are meaningfully different but all maintain narrative flow
+- Character dialog can be followed by other character dialog (without player responses) to support character-to-character conversation
 - Include culturally relevant expressions and phrases
 - Incorporate the conversational objectives naturally into the dialog
 - Make sure the conversation flows logically from one exchange to the next